Cygon/nuclex-native-framework/Nuclex.Support.Native/ReadMe.md

 sets and key/value pairs in a public API.

-There are also a few specialty collections, such as a `RingBuffer` class optimized for batch-processing.
+There are also a few specialty collections, such as a `RingBuffer` class optimized for batch-processing and an alternative streaming buffer under the name `ShiftBuffer` which offers better performance if your use case typically empties (or mostly empties) the container when taking data out of it.

-There's also an alternative streaming buffer under the name `ShiftBuffer` which offers better performance if your use case typically empties (or mostly empties) the container when taking data out of it.
+Shift buffers keep all data linear (no wrap-around) and wait for an opportunity to cheaply empty the buffer (i.e. when none or only a few bytes remain in it).

-It also keeps data linear, allowing you to get buffer pointers into the actual buffered data, thus avoiding unneccessary `memcpy()` / `std::copy_n()` calls.
+When reading from the buffer, you can obtain a pointer into the buffer's memory, thus handling the data without an unnecessary `memcpy()` / `std::copy_n()` call.